Top 3 Missouri Valley Contenders for March Madness 2024: Can Cinderella Strike Twice?

 Injuries: No major injuries reported.

 March Madness Potential: Drake’s offensive firepower makes them a dangerous team.
-However, their defensive frailties could expose them to tougher competition.
+However, their defensive frailties might expose them to tougher competition.
 If they can find a defensive balance, they have the potential to replicate last year’s magic.

 The Verdict: The Valley Offers Intriguing Choices for March Madness